-I was talking with my friend, Shawna Kaminski, about squats and knee pain.
+My friend, Shawna Kaminski, talked about squats and knee pain.

 “I can’t squat or lunge because I get knee pain.”

-I did an interview with Shawna on what you can do about your knee pain during squatting:
+I interviewed Shawna on what you can do about your knee pain during squatting:

 In the interview with Shawna, I talk about: